-Our staffed stations will be happy to sell tickets and arrange help for you between stations, whether the station you are travelling to is staffed or unstaffed.
-You can find information on which stations are staffed and when they are open at www.scotrail. co.uk/plan-your-journey/accessible-travel
+Our staffed stations will be happy to sell tickets and arrange help for you between stations, whether the station you are travelling to is staffed or

 On the train

 If you are getting a train from a station without ticket facilities or you cannot buy a ticket before travelling, you can buy a ticket from a member of our staff on the train.
 You can still use a railcard to get a discount (if this applies).